 Why you might meet with a psychologist

-We work with adult patients who are managing and living with chronic medical conditions, where there are often particular challenges such as adhering to difficult medical regimes.
+We work with adults who are managing and living with chronic medical conditions, and who often face particular challenges such as following difficult medical regimes.
 Our focus is to work with you and your healthcare team to try to maximise your wellbeing.
-We'll often involve your family, friends or carers in the work as they can offer support and solutions in how to move forward.
+We'll often involve your family, friends or carers with what we do as they can offer ideas and support on how to move forward.

 Some of the difficulties that you might choose to see a psychologist about include: